Mymoza/trello-similar-labels/README.md

 # Trello-Similar-Labels
-Challenge with Trello API in Python
+Challenge with Trello API in Python.
+This script can be used to detect similar label in a Trello board.

 # Steps to use the script